john-subba/react-image-magnifier/readme.md

-<h1>Easy Magnify Waft</h1>
+<h1>React Image Magnifier</h1>

-<p> <code>Easy-magnify-waft </code> is an <strong> open-source image-zooming npm package </strong>.
+<p> <code>React Image Magnifier </code> is an <strong> open-source image-zooming npm package </strong>.
 You may have seen really nice image zooming on ecommerce sites like amazon , flipkart and more.
 If you want same functionality on your site then you can use this </p>
 <p>This package is forked from <a href='https://www.npmjs.com/package/react-image-magnify'>react-image-magnify</a> and maintained.
 The code has been changed from class-based components to functional-based components compatible with React v18 with removal of defaultProps which has been depreceated.</p>

 A responsive React image zoom component for touch and mouse.